kubeflow/website/content/en/docs/azure/deploy/install-kubeflow-1.4.md

   - Check installed version ```kustomize version```
 - Install and configure the [Azure Command Line Interface (Az)](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
   - Log in with ```az login```
-- Create Azure Resource Group and Cluster
-  - You need to have Azure Resource Group and AKS cluster setup.
 - (Optional) Install Docker
   - For Windows and WSL: [Guide](https://docs.docker.com/docker-for-windows/wsl/)
   - For other OS: [Docker Desktop](https://docs.docker.com/docker-hub/)

-## Understanding the deployment process
+You do not need to have an existing Azure Resource Group or Cluster for AKS (Azure Kubernetes Service).
+You can create a cluster in the deployment process.

+## Deployment

 The deployment process is split into two ways: